Gumichan01/target-xplosion/README.md

 In Game

   - Arrows: Move the ship
-  - W: basic shoot
+  - W: basic shot
   - X: Missile
   - C: Bomb
-  - LEFT SHIT: slow mode
+  - LEFT SHIT: move the ship slowly
   - ESCAPE : Quit the level/Game

-In result
+In result screen

   - RETURN : continue

 ## Compilation ##

  First of all, please take a look on The LunatiX engine README.
 You just need to install the required libraries.
-If you can launch the demo program of the engine, that means you can compile the game.

 To compile, you just need to execute the following command:
  *$make*